jessonfoo/p002/week_4/9_cultural_blog.md

 - Describe kind, actionable, and specific feedback
 - Discuss the feeling of vulnerablity when pairing and reading feedback

-## Releases
+## Releases 0: Use Template

 First, create a new HTML file for your this post in your [USERNAME].github.io website.
-Create a new HTML file and use the date to name it `week3_cultural_blog.html`.
+Create a new HTML file and use the date to name it `week4_cultural_blog.html`.
 Copy the Code from your `blog_template`.
 Open your file and write a response to the following questions using the HTML you've learned.

 By now you should have completed two guided pairing sessions, three peer-pairing sessions, and submitted/received 5 pieces of feedback.
 (If you haven't, make sure you've 1.
 Submitted feedback for your session and 2.
 You've rated at least 20 pieces of feedback for unit 1.

+## Release 1: Write your Blog
-### Discuss (at least) the following in your blog post:
+Discuss (at least) the following in your blog post:
 #### Pairing:
 - What was it like to pair with others to solve challenges?
 - Was something particularly fun or rewarding?